oscar-bender-stone/honors-thesis/source/foundations.typ

   @bootstrap.
 ]<kripkenstein>

-For simplicity, our primary encoding uses binary.
-We directly use this in the notion of a variable in the next section.
-We review the primary number systems natively supported by Welkin.
+Natively, our encoding uses binary.
+But to simplify this notation, we introduce shorthands using two other number systems.

 == Untyped Lambda Calculus